wincent/masochist/content/blog/demons.md

 ## Pressure valves

 Sometimes things are going to get hard, even with your new machine-like resolution and focus.
 You're still human.
-There is still an tangible psychological benefit to feeling that you are able to get *something* done, anything, when you find yourself in a situation of roadblock.
+There is still a tangible psychological benefit to feeling that you are able to get *something* done, anything, when you find yourself in a situation of roadblock.

 This is a technique to be applied judiciously, lest you fall back into the trap of "productive procrastination" in which you "achieve" a bunch of "useful" things that are not the thing you originally set out to do.
 The idea is to sparingly apply the technique of switching to another task for just long enough to give you psychological relief and a sense of accomplishment and momentum, and then go back to the original, gnarly task, on which you were stuck.